dzhengAP/dzheng.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am David (Dongqi), a hardware-software co-design engineer with a unique blend of real-world product experience at Apple and deep research in display systems, LLM/LRMs, on-device AI, computer vision and federated learning.
-Proven expertise in co-architecting systems about on-device machine learning deployment, efficient reasoning systems, and distributed optimization.
-Passionate about designing intelligent, efficient, and scalable computing systems through co-design, modeling, and performance analysis!
 Prior to Apple, I received my Ph.D. in Electrical and Computer Enginerring at Purdue University, West Lafayette in 2022.
 I received my bachelor's degree in Electonic and Information Science from UESTC.

 Research Interests